- Studying in New Zealand

 Audio/Visual digital evidence

-If digital evidence is submitted for national external moderation and the recording is of a group, the learner whose performance is being assessed must be clearly identified (using the Moderation Visual/Digital Evidence cover sheet (DOC, 90KB)).
+If digital evidence is submitted for national external moderation and the recording is of a group, the learner whose performance is being assessed must be clearly identified (using the Moderation Visual/Digital Evidence cover sheet).
 If only part of a learner’s submitted evidence is relevant to the standard being assessed, then the relevant evidence should be clearly flagged for ease of identification.

 Please also refer to Preparing visual digital submissions for moderation.